isomerpages/imda-tradetrust/index.md

       subtitle: DIGITAL TRADE ECOSYSTEM
       description: Streamline end-to-end trade document processing seamlessly, ensuring optimal operational efficiency, trust and convenience for stakeholders in your supply chain.
+You can see examples here.
   - infopic:
       title: Successful Trials
       id: infopic